 But, for dating with a provider frame, it’s very good.

-As if to say: you either got this, or screw you.
-It feels a bit Spencer-like on that (Spencer was the philosopher of “social Darwinism“, later usurped by the nazis).
+The frame sometimes seems to be that: you either got this, or screw you.
+A bit Spencer-like on that (Spencer was the philosopher of “social Darwinism“, later usurped by the nazis).

 For example, when it reminds people that you can’t do much about your physical limitations.

-Or when it says that if you got dumb parents than you’re going to be dumb.
+Or when it says that if you got dumb parents then you’re going to be dumb.

 But dumb and overweight can people can still be successful.
 I think putting a note on the possibility of achieving success no matter what would have made “Mate” even better.

 Sometimes more about what would be nice than about what’s true

 Don’t worry about the unattainable, irrelevant, or repulsive forms of social proof like fame, wealth, or class.
 They are not the most efficient ways to attract women.

 Sure, they might not be the most efficient ways of attracting women because they are hard to achieve.

 But once you have them, they do are some of the most efficient and reliable ways of attracting women.